-Indirect or direct threats of violence, incidents of actual violence, and suspicious individuals or activities should be reported as soon as possible to a member of the Security team.
+Indirect or direct threats of violence, incidents of actual violence, and suspicious individuals or activities should be reported as soon as possible to an employee's supervisor.
 When reporting a threat or incident of violence, the employee should be as specific and detailed as possible.
 Employees should not place themselves in peril, nor should they attempt to intercede during an incident.